 KEY (temperature, time)

-statement to check whether the table is created and execute the SHOW INDEX FROM sensor;
+You can execute DESCRIBE table sensor; to check if the table was created successfully, and execute SHOW INDEX FROM sensor; to check if the secondary index was created successfully.

 Specify the TTL and compression algorithm

-Create a wide table and set the data TTL of the table to 2,592,000 seconds (equivalent to 30 days) and the compression algorithm to ZSTD.
+When you create a wide table, set the TTL to 30 days (2592000 seconds) and the compression algorithm to ZSTD.

 CREATE TABLE sensor (